OpenAI Codex

 Codex vs Claude Code vs Cursor vs GitHub Copilot

-How OpenAI Codex compares to other AI coding tools across execution model, autonomy, pricing, and extensibility.
+How OpenAI Codex compares to other AI coding tools across execution model, surfaces, autonomy, pricing, and extensibility.

 Security and Isolation